Electra (teletext)

 The service officially debuted in July 1983, with Zenith stocking their teletext decoders (at a price of $300) in Cincinnati-area retailers and rolling out a mobile van unit to demonstrate Electra to interested consumers.
 Taft also reassured viewers that the Electra service would not interfere with their ability to receive closed-captioning on ABC network programming (WKRC was an affiliate of ABC at the time), as the Electra service was carried in a different part of the VBI than ABC's national captions were; to prevent viewers from having to need two decoders, the Electra staff began transcribing the ABC closed-captioning to be carried over Electra.
 However, adoption of the decoders was slow, mostly thanks to them being only compatible with later-model Zenith television sets.

+The logo for the Keyfax service.

 SSS began to carry the Electra feed, along with their own Cabletext service, over the VBIs of WTBS and SPN in February 1985, in part because of the Chicago-based Keyfax service (which SSS had been carrying over the VBI of WTBS since 1982 as a pay service; it had been broadcast in the Chicago area only by WFLD since 1981, and a joint venture of Centel Corporation, Honeywell, and Field Communications) dropping their over-the-air broadcast services in the fall of 1984 in hopes of reorienting themselves as a two-way videotex service akin to Viewtron (which would fail, with Keyfax ceasing service in 1986).
 The service was transmitted by way of a high-speed data link operated by AT&T between WKRC's facilities in Cincinnati and SSS's uplink facility in Douglasville, GA; Zenith's sales of teletext decoders were slow by this point, mostly due to the steep $300 price.
 SSS attempted to boost interest by offering cable converters with integrated teletext decoders.